miccoli/pyownet/README.md

 > environment.
 You can write scripts to read temperature, flash lights, write
 > to an LCD, log and graph, ...

-This package is composed by modules.

-`pyownet.protocol` implements low-level intereaction via the owserver protocol.
-A proxy object is created, with methods corresponding to the possible ownet
-messages:
+The `pyownet.protocol` module is a low-level implementation of the ownet protocol.
+Interaction with an owserver takes place via a proxy object whose methods correspond to ownet messages:

 ```
 >>> owproxy = OwnetProxy(host="owserver.example.com", port=4304)